wing5wong/artisan-whs-static/source/_courses/ENG0.md

 **Content:**

-The course is structured around making meaning of ideas or information they receive (listening, reading and viewing) and creating meaning for themselves or others (speaking, writing and presenting).
+The course is structured around making meaning of ideas or information we receive (listening, reading and viewing) and creating meaning for ourselves or others (speaking, writing and presenting).

 **Assessment:**

 * End of year examination.
 * Course work through the year.